 - digital artistic practices and aesthetics

-- mobile media, place and the telematic body
+- mobile media, future of online social networks, place and the telematic body

 - bodies in cyberculture; body modifications; from apes to androids – electronic evolution; biotechnical advances and the impact of life, death, and social existence

-- gender and cyberspace: new gender, new feminisms, new masculinities
+- gender and cyberspace: new gender, new femininities, new masculinities

 - nature, enhancing nature, and artificial intelligence; artificial life, life and information systems

 - networked living in future city, new urban lifestyles

 - human and post-human politics; cyborg citizenship and rights; influence of political technologies

 - challenging boundaries, frontiers and taboos in cyberculture

 The Steering Group particularly welcomes the submission of pre-formed panel proposals.

 In order to support and encourage interdisciplinarity engagement, it is our intention to create the possibility of starting dialogues between the parallel events running during this conference.
 Delegates are welcome to attend up to two sessions in each of the concurrent conferences.
 We also propose to produce cross-over sessions between these groups – and we welcome proposals which deal with the relationship between Visions of Humanity and Environmental Justice and the Animal and Human Bond.

 What to Send

 Proposals will also be considered on any related theme.
 300 word proposals should be submitted by Friday 14th February 2014.
 If a proposal is accepted for the conference, a full draft paper of no more than 3000 words should be submitted by Friday 16th May 2014.
 Proposals should be submitted simultaneously to both Organising Chairs; abstracts may be in Word or RTF formats with the following information and in this order: